oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ## Important file restoration

 All data that is considered important will be stored in a corporate data store, such as OneDrive for Business, SharePoint Online, or Exchange Online.
 As such, these locations are controlled by retention policies and can be configured to retain deleted items potentially indefinitely.
-Within the solution a number of retention policies have been created as a baseline, if identified by Agency or business, further can be created with the steps listed below.
+Within the solution a number of retention policies have been created as a baseline, if identified by organisation or business, further can be created with the steps listed below.

 ### Prerequisites